 It is also possible to attach this chicken run design to the chicken coop.
 Predators are discouraged from digging beneath the surface by burying a wire two inches deep.

 In addition to having a clear exit door and chicken wire-covered opening windows on the north side, this 8′ x 12′ chicken coop also has a clear entrance door.
-Because this design is error-free, your chickens will be able to roam around in it without being harmed.
+Because this design prioritizes safety, your chickens can roam around without being harmed.
 With this chicken coop design, you’ll be able to relax and unwind.

 12. Most Convenient Chicken Coop Run

-Chicken coop design ideas don’t get much better than this.
+This chicken coop design is considered one of the best by many.
 It’s well-designed, which means your chickens will be safe and comfortable in it, and they’ll find it aesthetically pleasing as well.
 Because of the excellent shading, ease of access, and ample space inside the coop for people to get out in case there’s an emergency, there’s no doubt this is one of the most convenient designs yet.

-This run was built in less than 8 hours, putting low-budget production together.
+This run was constructed in less than 8 hours, showcasing a low-budget production.
 There is much more protection in this run due to the thicker wire used than the chicken wire.
 It also has a wire skirt buried in the ground and covered with thick dirt as an added layer of defense.
 The design incorporates a shaded canvas cover over the run’s top portion to help keep things cool.

 This design features a bigger chicken run underneath the coop.
 Hence, chickens are still fully protected if you leave them outside the coop for an extended period.